Introduction

 Community Awareness

-Promoting community awareness and education can enhance overall safety:
+Raising community awareness can boost overall safety:

 Emergency Situations and Risk Management